Death of Wolfgang Amadeus Mozart: Remembrances of Mozart's death

 An 1857 lithograph by Franz Schramm, titled Ein Moment aus den letzten Tagen Mozarts ("Moment from the Last Days of Mozart").
 Mozart, with the score of the Requiem on his lap, gives Süssmayr last-minute instructions.
 Constanze is to the side and the messenger is leaving through the main door.

-A portrayal by Joseph Heicke of the journey of Mozart's coffin through a storm to the cemetery.
-Engraving from about 1860, a few years after the Deiner story appeared.

 Individuals present at the time of Mozart's death eventually committed their memories to writing, either on their own or through interviews by others.
 The stories they told are often contradictory, which may be due in part to some of the events not being recorded until the 1820s, when the witnesses' memories might have faded.

 Benedikt Schack, Mozart's close friend for whom he wrote the role of Tamino in The Magic Flute, told an interviewer that on the last day of Mozart's life, he participated in a rehearsal of the Requiem in progress.
 Schack's account appeared in an obituary for Schack which was published in the 25 July 1827 issue of the Allgemeine musikalische Zeitung:

 On the very eve of his death, [Mozart] had the score of the Requiem brought to his bed, and himself (it was two o'clock in the afternoon) sang the alto part; Schack, the family friend, sang the soprano line, as he had always previously done, Hofer, Mozart's brother-in-law, took the tenor, Gerl, later a bass singer at the Mannheim Theater, the bass.
 They were at the first bars of the Lacrimosa when Mozart began to weep bitterly, laid the score on one side, and eleven hours later, at one o'clock in the morning (of 5 December 1791, as is well known), departed this life.

 Biographer Niemetschek relates a vaguely similar account, leaving out a rehearsal:

 On the day of his death he asked for the score to be brought to his bedside.
 'Did I not say before, that I was writing this Requiem for myself?'
 After saying this, he looked yet again with tears in his eyes through the whole work.